OOPSpam/blog/_posts/2024-12-11-protecting-forms-with-rate-limiting-in-wordpress-using-oopspam.md

 Rate limiting sets a cap on the number of submissions allowed within a specific timeframe.
 For example:

-* You might allow 3 submissions per minute to ensure users can interact without abuse.
+* You might allow 3 submissions per hour to ensure users can interact without abuse.
-* If a spam bot tries to submit the form 100 times in a minute, only the first three attempts are processed, and the rest are blocked automatically.
+* If a spam bot tries to submit the form 100 times in a hour, only the first three attempts are processed, and the rest are blocked automatically.

 This ensures that your [forms are accessible](https://www.oopspam.com/blog/accessible-forms) but protected, keeping both your server and inbox free from spam-related overload.